-RENT THE RUNWAY SHAREHOLDER ALERT: CLAIMSFILER Reminds Investors with Losses in Excess of $100,000 of Lead Plaintiff Deadline in Class Action Lawsuit Against Rent the Runway, Inc. - RENT
+RENT THE RUNWAY SHAREHOLDER ALERT: CLAIMSFILER REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 of Lead Plaintiff Deadline in Class Action Lawsuit Against Rent the Runway, Inc. - RENT

-NEW ORLEANS, Nov.
-18, 2022 /PRNewswire/ -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until January 13, 2023 to file lead plaintiff applications in a securities class action lawsuit against Rent the Runway, Inc. ("RTR") RENT, if they purchased or acquired the Company's shares pursuant and/or traceable to the Company's October 2021 initial public offering (the "IPO").
+/EIN News/ -- NEW ORLEANS, Nov.
+22, 2022 (GLOBE NEWSWIRE) -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until January 13, 2023 to file lead plaintiff applications in a securities class action lawsuit against Rent the Runway, Inc. (“RTR”) (NasdaqGS: RENT), if they purchased or acquired the Company’s shares pursuant and/or traceable to the Company’s October 2021 initial public offering (the “IPO”).
 This action is pending in the United States District Court for the Eastern District of New York.

 Get Help